 Think of your resume as your first impression.
 It’s your gateway into a new organization in written form.
 The recruiter hasn’t met you before, and this is your chance to highlight your greatest career accomplishments.
 Generally, your resume should have information about your skills, qualifications, and what you can contribute to the company.

 Resumes can be challenging to write, especially for job seekers who don’t like to talk about themselves.
-If that's the case for you, don't put off updating your resume to your final task before applying for a new job.
+If that's the case for you, don't leave your resume as your final task before applying for a new job.
 Treating it as an afterthought—and rushing to complete it for a job opening you really want—can lead to mistakes.
 Your resume is your way of marketing yourself.
-When creating it, focus on these do’s and don’ts to catch the recruiter’s attention and land yourself an interview.
+When creating it, focus on these resume writing tips to catch the recruiter’s attention and land yourself an interview.

-Don't assume recruiters know your experience.
-Whether you’re submitting your resume to a new company or applying for a promotion within your current one, don’t assume the recruiter knows about your personal accomplishments.
-Now is the time to boast about your achievements.
+- Don't assume recruiters know your experience.
+Whether you’re submitting your resume to a new company or applying for a promotion within your current one, don’t assume the recruiter knows about your personal accomplishments because of the job title you hold.
+Now is the time to boast about your achievements in the role.

-Don't put every specific detail of your experience in your resume.
+- Don't put every specific detail of your experience in your resume.
 While listing out your accomplishments, try not to go overboard and include every detail.
-Remember this is a summary of your accomplishments.
+Remember this is a summary of your experiences and accomplishments.

 Recruiters spend a lot of time reading resumes.
 When marketing yourself through your resume, make sure your accomplishments are clear and concise.
-Remember to align your resume/experience/skills to the job for which you’re applying.
+Remember to align your resume, experiences, and skills to the job for which you’re applying.

 Ready to apply for a job at Progressive?
 Learn even more about our hiring process.